harsh-seth/knowhere/_posts/notes/swe/2024-07-24-lc-language.md

 ---
 layout: post
-title:  Preparing for Coding Interviews (A journey)
+title:  Preparing for Coding Interviews (A journey) - Programming Language Selection
-categories: [blog]
+categories: [blog, leetcoding]
 tags: []
-excerpt: Documenting the trials and tribulations (and learnings) on my perpetual quest to hone the (algorithmic) tools of my trade
+excerpt: Documenting the factors that goes into the selection of a programming language to write solutions in
 ---

-This post documents the learnings, challenges i encountered and the decisions i made on my journey to hone the (algorithmic) tools of my trade.
-It's partly a tool for me to arrange my thoughts on this, partly a resource for me to revisit every now and then, and partly to serve as a guide for anyone who might find it useful.
-For any Hiring Managers/TA Partners seeing this, drop me an [email](mailto: harshseth2006@gmail.com) if you like what you see!
+{% include about_this_series-lc.html %}

 ## Selecting a programming language

 | Factor | Rationale | Candidates |
 |--------|-----------|------------|
 | Proficiency in the language | Assessment time should not be spent second-guessing (or worse, debugging) syntax and language features. | Javascript, Python, Java, C++ |